Utsav22G/CrabBots/README.md

 # CrabBots
-### Small robots that use colored light to interact with other Bots and the environment to perform complex interactions.
+### Small robots that use colored light to interact with other robots and the environment to perform complex interactions.

 ## Overview
 To learn more about our project, visit our ![website!](http://poe.olin.edu/2018/crabworks/)